-If you’re at risk for diabetes, having blood glucose checked once a year is standard; some health care professionals may suggest more often.
-Blood pressure and cholesterol should also be checked regularly, as fluctuations can point to heart disease and blood vessel problems.
+If you’re at risk for diabetes, it is standard to check your blood glucose once a year.
+In fact, some health care professionals may suggest more often.
+Also, check your blood pressure and cholesterol regularly.
+Fluctuations can point to heart disease and blood vessel problems.

-If you’ve been told you are prediabetic, or that you’re at risk of developing diabetes, see this as a warning sign—not a life sentence.
+Don’t lose heart if you’ve been told you have pre-diabetes.
+An elevated risk of developing diabetes is not a foregone conclusion.
+See it as a warning sign—not a life sentence.
 By taking simple steps and getting help from your health care provider and loved ones, diabetes can be prevented.

 David York Agency is skilled at recognizing the symptoms of various diseases endemic to the elderly.
 David York Agency and their team of home heath aide professionals will be there to help you every step of the way.
 Our client intake coordinator is available to answer your questions about in-home healthcare.
 When you sign on as a client, a free nursing assessment helps tailor a specific care plan performed by a caring home health aide.

 David York Agency Home Healthcare Can Help Seniors

 At David York Agency, we understand the many challenges and risks faced by the aging and elderly and are dedicated to providing care to support them through all of those ups and down.
 At David York Home Healthcare Agency, extraordinary service is what sets us apart from other companies in (region name with link) that provide in home healthcare services.